Ross Rocks

 Gully Wall (Left to Right)

 Seeking Forgiveness*, 5.10.
 FA Dave Curry Aug 2020.
-Same finish as Trad Direct.
+Shared anchor.
+Both Trad Direct and Seeking Forgiveness finish on the crack.

 Lying By Omission***, 5.10.
 FA Amber Kaltenstein Aug 2020.